 What is thumbnail sketching?

-Thumbnail sketching (or thumbnail drawing) is a creative research technique used by visual artists.
+Thumbnail sketching is a creative research technique used by visual artists.
 Thumbnail sketches are small preparatory sketches (rough drawings) that explore different ideas on how to approach an artwork.
-Thumbnails are typically drawn as a group of little sketches and are useful to create an outline of the artwork in the making.
+Thumbnails are often drawn as a group of small sketches to create an outline for the art project.